dunnlab/lullaby/freezer_boron/README.md

 - Everything in the `/src` folder, including your `.ino` application file
 - The `project.properties` file for your project
 - Any libraries stored under `lib/<libraryname>/src`

+Over the air flash:
+- `particle identify` to get id, must be in listening mode.

+Then:
+- `particle flash <id> .` to flash

+Serial flash:

+- `particle serial flash argon_firmware_1688761977134.bin` to flash (exact binary name will vary)

+Serial update and flash can be problematic, giving error `UsbError: IN control transfer failed`.
+In that case, connect to wifi first then do over the air flash.
+That will also update OS.